MetaOthello: A Controlled Study of Multiple World Models in Transformers: Conclusion

 \section{Conclusion}

-This study leverages the MetaOthello framework to demonstrate that transformers trained on heterogeneous generative processes do not partition their capacity into isolated sub-models.
-Instead, our findings suggest these models converge on a shared representation of state that is efficiently reused across contexts.
-Board-state representations are geometrically aligned across game variants: linear probes transfer causally between games with different update rules, and for syntax-scrambled variants (Iago), state representations are identical up to a single orthogonal rotation.
+This study leverages the MetaOthello framework to show that transformers trained on heterogeneous generative processes do not partition their capacity into isolated sub-models.
+Instead, they converge on a shared representation of state that is efficiently reused across contexts: board-state representations are geometrically aligned across variants, with linear probes transferring causally between games with different update rules, and for syntax-scrambled variants (Iago) they are identical up to a single orthogonal rotation that generalizes across layers.

-We also identify a distinct temporal structure in how the model manages conflicting rules: early layers track the shared board state, a middle layer identifies which game is being played, and later layers apply game-specific rules.
-The model economizes by keeping representations the same where games overlap, diverging only where rules explicitly conflict.

-However, a key puzzle remains.
-While our tests show that board states from different games are causally interchangeable, the model still successfully distinguishes between games during ambiguous sequences where rules eventually diverge.
-The tension between a shared global representation and the need for local precision—suggests that linear analysis alone cannot fully explain the model's behavior, leaving an opening for future work on nonlinear mechanisms.

-While this work uses a toy model, it offers significant methodological contributions to the field of mechanistic interpretability and the understanding of transformer models.
-By creating a controlled testbed where ground-truth latent states are known, MetaOthello allows researchers to validate interpretability techniques, such as probing and causal intervention.

-Specifically, this research advances our understanding of how single models arbitrate between conflicting rule systems.
-The identification of specific ``routing'' layers that govern context switching suggests that complex multi-task behaviors may rely on identifiable, localized mechanisms rather than diffuse processing.
-These insights suggest how larger models may organize diverse knowledge and motivate more robust methods for analyzing internal state-tracking in general-purpose systems.
+This shared substrate raises an apparent paradox: if the two games' representations are causally interchangeable, how does the model still distinguish them on ambiguous prefixes where the rules eventually diverge?
+We resolve this by localizing the conflict-handling mechanism.
+The board representation is genuinely shared, while a thin, separately-computed conflict feature determines which rule system the model applies.
+Steering this circuit causally selects the branch on held-out ambiguous prefixes, while a matched control does not.
+The model thus economizes: it carries common state in the shared substrate and spends extra capacity only on localized routing where the worlds conflict.

+We further find that the form of this arbitration depends on how far the rule systems diverge.
+When competing rules remain jointly plausible, the model maintains both board states and reweights a shared mid-layer subspace at the point of conflict; when one rule system is effectively out of distribution, it instead commits early to a single world model, so that recovering the suppressed interpretation requires intervening in early rather than middle layers.
+How models arbitrate between world models is therefore not a single mechanism but a regime that shifts with the distance between the competing processes.